 The number of drivers, plus the solid oak base, explains the speaker’s 7.2kg weight.
 It’s best to pick a position and stick with it, otherwise you’ll be carrying it around the house like you would cradle a baby.

-The Balance comes in Natural oak and Black oak finishes.
+The Balance comes in Natural oak, Black oak, Nordic Ice and White Marble finishes.
 The former is best for lighter decors, while the latter suits more pensive and brooding environments, and wouldn’t look out of place in the Bat cave.